s-earnest/s-earnest.github.io/_posts/2026-01-01-Customer-Analysis.md

     Indicate if the data is from a public or a private license and if it is trusted.
     Describe the datasets, the columns, and what each dataset summarizes if there are more than one.

+# **Python Libraries**

+* **pandas**: pandas is a fast, powerful, flexible, and easy-to-use open-source data analysis and manipulation tool built on top of the Python programming language.
+Refer to [documentation](https://pandas.pydata.org/) for more information.

+* **NumPy**: The fundamental package for scientific computing with Python.
+Fast and versatile, the NumPy vectorization, indexing, and broadcasting concepts are the de-facto standards of array computing today.
+NumPy offers comprehensive mathematical functions, random number generators, linear algebra routines, Fourier transforms, and more.
+Refer to [documentation](https://numpy.org/) for more information. pandas and NumPy are together used for most of the data analysis and manipulation in Python.

+* **Matplotlib**: Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
+Refer to [documentation](https://matplotlib.org/) for more information.

+* **seaborn**: Seaborn is a Python data visualization library based on matplotlib.
+It provides a high-level interface for drawing attractive and informative statistical graphics.
+Refer to [documentation](https://seaborn.pydata.org/) for more information.

+* **scikit-learn**: Simple and efficient tools for predictive data analysis accessible to everybody and reusable in various contexts.
+It is built on NumPy, SciPy, and matplotlib to support machine learning in Python.
+Refer to [documentation](https://scikit-learn.org/stable/) for more information.

+* **statsmodels**: statsmodels is a Python module that provides classes and functions for the estimation of many different statistical models, as well as for conducting statistical tests and statistical data exploration.
+Refer to [documentation](https://www.statsmodels.org/stable/index.html) for more information.

+## **Data Dictionary**

+* Team: name of the team
+* Points_Scored: points scored by the team
+* Weightlifting_Sessions_Average: weighlifting sessions on an average done by the team
+* Yoga_Sessions_Average: yoga sessions on an average done by the team
+* Laps_Run_Per_Practice_Average: laps run on an average by the team
+* Water_Intake: total water intake
+* Players_Absent_For_Sessions: number of players absent for sessions

+## **Exploratory Data Analysis**
+Exploratory Data Analysis, commonly known as EDA, is a technique to analyze the data with visuals.
+It involves using statistics and visual techniques to identify particular trends in data.

+It is used to understand data patterns, spot anomalies, check assumptions, etc. The main purpose of EDA is to help look into the data before making any hypothesis about it.